 You'll read a lot more about these details in later tidbits.
 If you don't understand these, that is normal, just wanted to give a quick summary and heads up for what is coming.

-The content entity system is also becoming really impressive!
+The content entity system also became really impressive.
 With several elements converted to content entities (menu items, contact forms, custom blocks, etc.) and fieldability available almost universally, storing multilingual content with content entities is natural.
-Fields provide native multilingual storage and core has a new content translation module that serves a user interface for this functionality applying to all entity types.
+Fields provide native multilingual storage and core has a new content translation module that serves a user interface for this functionality applying to all content entity types.